YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This error indicates that the gtm_dist environment variable is not set.

-Action: Ensure that gtm_dist is set and points to the YottaDB/GT.M installation directory.
+Action: Ensure that gtm_dist is set and points to the YottaDB installation directory.

 ----------------------
 SECSHRNOTOWNEDBYROOT